 Unlawful retaliation amongst employees is a growing form of discrimination which often results in costly litigation, damaged reputations for organizations, and ruined careers.
 Cultivate integrity and prevent retaliation with this program.

 Make sure employees are well aware of the continuously evolving definition of sexual harassment.
-Freshly updated in 2015, this program details sexual harassment in its current forms and explains the employee's role in preventing and avoiding a hostile work environment.
+This updated program details sexual harassment in its current forms and explains the employee's role in preventing and addressing a hostile work environment.

 By viewing examples of harassing behavior and having its effects and ramifications explained to them in no uncertain terms, employees will come to understand that it is everyone's responsibility to keep the workplace free of sexual harassment.